I will host a house party to watch a movie or present a guest speaker on an environmental issue that matters to me.

 How nice that you were able to meet with some neighbors, I ended up doing the same thing.
 It is always nice to form good relationships with those around us even if it isn't intimate or super personable.
 The local Saturday market is also a good way to feel a sense of belonging because even though we aren't interacting directly, the similar purpose and intention of the market creates such a nice vibe and environment for belonging.

 For eco-challenge 4 I decided to say no to plastic, mulch the base of trees and plants, and continue to use reusable bottles.
 Other actions I’ve done to be more sustainable in regard to water use is to collect excess water from plants when watering and use the leftover water to water other plants.
 This way the extra water isn’t being wasted, and I can continue to water my garden in a more sustainable way.
 During early spring I would collect rainwater from buckets to water plants, but now as it warms up I decided to find a different method to be more sustainable with my water use.
 As one of my eco challenges I decided to say no to plastic, I’ve been bringing my own cups to Starbucks for them to fill up instead of a plastic cup.
 Some locations allow this and others don’t, any suggestions for being able to get coffee and not use plastic cups?
-Here is some of the mulch I picked up to put around my plants:

 With this week's eco-challenge being about food and sustainable food practices I decided to go berry picking that way I have fresh and locally produced fruit.
 I also decided to plan and write out all my meals that way when I'm purchasing food I'm not wasting any food because I have the meals planned out.
 My garden has also started to produce foods that I can use in my meals.